D2KLab/entity2rec/README.md

 Then run:

- ` python src/entity2rec.py --dataset my_dataset --train datasets/my_dataset/training_set.dat --test datasets/my_dataset/test_set.dat --run_all`
+ ` python src/entity2rec.py --dataset your_dataset --train datasets/your_dataset/training_set.dat --test datasets/your_dataset/test_set.dat --run_all`

 The command accepts all the params of _entity2vec_ and, in addition: